MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ### Parameters

 *c*\
-Single character suffix.
+The single character suffix to look for.

 *sv*\
-A string view containing the suffix.
-Also accepts `std::basic_string`.
+A string view containing the suffix (you can pass a `std::basic_string` which is implicitly converted to a `basic_string_view`).

 *x*\
 Null-terminated character string containing the suffix.